Vajrayana: Nepalese Newar Buddhism

 Newar Buddhism is practiced by Newars in Nepal.
 It is the only form of Vajrayana Buddhism in which the scriptures are written in Sanskrit and this tradition has preserved many Vajrayana texts in this language.
 Its priests do not follow celibacy and are called vajracharya (literally "diamond-thunderbolt carriers").

 Indonesian Esoteric Buddhism

-Indonesian Esoteric Buddhism refers to the traditions of Esoteric Buddhism found in the Indonesian islands of Java and Sumatra before the rise and dominance of Islam in the region (13-16th centuries).
+Indonesian Esoteric Buddhism refers to the traditions of Esoteric Buddhism found in the Indonesian islands of Java and Sumatra before the rise and dominance of Islam in the region (13–16th centuries).
 The Buddhist empire of Srivijaya (650 CE–1377 CE) was a major center of Esoteric Buddhist learning which drew Chinese monks such as Yijing and Indian scholars like Atiśa.
 The temple complex at Borobudur in central Java, built by the Shailendra dynasty also reflects strong Tantric or at least proto-tantric influences, particularly of the cult of Vairocana.

 Indonesian Esoteric Buddhism may have also reached the Philippines, possibly establishing the first form of Buddhism in the Philippines.
 The few Buddhist artifacts that have been found in the islands reflect the iconography of Srivijaya's Vajrayana.

+Related traditions

+Some traditions are related to Vajrayana, but are not to be seen as "Vajrayana" or "Mantrayana" proper.
+Vajrayana here referring to the Buddhist tradition based on the tantric literature of North Indian Mahayana, the Buddhist tantras and the works of the Nalanda - Vikramashila masters and the Buddhist mahasiddhas.
+However, these related traditions may have been influenced by Vajrayana proper and have borrowed practices from Vajrayana schools.